Secondary Programs

 - Challenges: Participate in exciting challenges like the Fit5 and Step Challenges, designed to keep athletes motivated.

-SOO will launch its new educator mentorship program later this year.
-The program is centered around creating a sustainable foundation for inclusive schools, cultures, and Special Olympics programming in schools.
+Special Olympics Ontario (SOO) is excited to launch its new Educator Mentorship Program later this year.
+This initiative is designed to build a sustainable foundation for inclusive school cultures and strengthen Special Olympics programming across Ontario schools.

 Join our community!